Legoless/Analytical/README.md

 pod "Analytical"
 ```

-The complete Podspec will install all providers, but you may specify the providers you wish to use.
+The complete Podspec will install all available providers, but you may specify the providers you wish to use.

 ```ruby
 !use_frameworks